 All markets for labels around the world are very fragmented and the Company believes that the largest supplier is CCL Label but with many smaller competitors.
-The Company believes that while the Division is the largest participant in the industry at both a global and regional level, the market is very large and highly fragmented with market share only being meaningful in the customer segments in which it operates.
+The Company believes that while the Segment is the largest participant in the industry at both a global and regional level, the market is very large and highly fragmented with market share only being meaningful in the customer segments in which it operates.

 The Company believes that it is competitive for several reasons.
 It is focused on specific segments of the prime label market that require more sophisticated technology.
-It has the ability to purchase its major raw materials (primarily pressure sensitive paper stock and film) at favourable prices due to bulk purchases under supply contracts.
+It has the ability to purchase its major raw materials (primarily pressure sensitive laminates and extruded films) at favourable prices due to bulk purchases under supply agreements.
 It has a focused decentralized and entrepreneurial operating style.

-The Label Division delivers its products following its customers' directions at its customers' cost.
-Shipments are primarily by truck and, in very unusual circumstances, by air.
+The Label Segment delivers its products following its customers' directions with itemized freight cost billed separately or at an all-inclusive price depending on the country.
+Shipments are primarily by road and, on occasion, by air or sea freight.

-CCL Label had approximately 4,700 employees as of December 31, 2010.
+CCL Label had approximately 5420 employees as of December 31, 2012, including the employees at its equity accounted investments.

-CONTAINER DIVISION
+CONTAINER SEGMENT